andyk/recursive_llm/README.md

 The idea here is to implement recursion using English as the programming language and GPT as the runtime.

 Basically we come up with a GPT prompt which causes the model to return another slightly updated GPT prompt.
+More specifically, the prompts contain state and each recursively generated prompt updates that state to be closer to an end goal (i.e., a base case).

 It’s kind of like traditional recursion in code, but instead of having a function that calls itself with a different set of arguments, there is a prompt that returns itself with specific parts updated to reflect the new arguments.